telerik/fiddler-everywhere-docs/user-guide/settings/connections.md

 # Connections Menu

-The **Connections** menu exposes options that allow for granular control over proxy settings and remote connection.
+The **Connections** menu exposes options allowing granular control over proxy settings and remote connection.

 - **Fiddler listens on port**&mdash;Defines the port that Fiddler Everywhere uses to listen for web traffic.
 The default port is **8866**.